asherbar/InspectorDB/README.md

     ]
     ```
     When this option is given, other credentials that might be given via VCAP_SERVICES (if used in CF), are ignored
+-   **QUERY_ROWS_LIMIT**- the number of rows to be retrieved when executing a query.
+Default is 50 rows.